-- Carefully remove the coveralls, mask, and gloves, put them in a third garbage bag, and seal the bag with tape for disposal.
+- Carefully remove the coveralls, mask and gloves, put them in a third trash bag and seal the bag with tape for disposal.

 - If you don't want to throw your goggles away, wipe them down with a damp rag and throw the rag in with the rest of the disposal material.

-- The sealed garbage bag can be discarded with household trash.
+- The sealed bag can be discarded with the household garbage.

-If the test is positive for asbestos, consult local authorities for governing regulations before you make your plans for removing it.
+If the test is positive, consult local authorities for governing regulations before you make your plans for asbestos removal.
 You generally can't do this work yourself, and you may be subject to fines if you do.
 However, some local authorities may permit limited remediation procedures under certain circumstances.
 In most cases, it's best to hire a licensed removal technician.

 Chris Deziel is a contractor, builder and general fix-it pro who has been active in the construction trades for 40 years.
 He has degrees in science and humanities and years of teaching experience.
 An avid craftsman and musician, Deziel began writing on home improvement topics in 2010.
 He worked as an expert consultant with eHow Now and Pro Referral -- a Home Depot site.
 A DIYer by nature, Deziel regularly shares tips and tricks for a better home and garden at Hunker.com.